compbiozurich/UZH-BIO392/course-results/2021/daniel-walther/2021-09-28-daniel-walther-qa_unordered.md

 A: Not specifically, could be interesting & fun.
 Maybe at the end of the course would be a good time point. \[Let's wing it as we go, depends also on the notes you upload.\]

 => So a good overview and understanding of the topic is of more direct use personally, maybe - more complete and coherent understand of the course's topics in general, connection, relation.

+## day06

+Q: mobile insertion elements?

+A: genetic elemens (sequences) that can jump and duplicate themselves, like retrotransposons.